ThomasAitken/Scrapy-Testmaster/README.md

 ```
 This will cause fixtures 5, 10, 11 to disappear from the callback specified.
 Then the others will be renamed, so that fixture 6 becomes fixture 5, 7 becomes 6 and so on.
 Finally, the `view.json` file is updated to match this re-numbering.

-#### Caveats
-If you have used the 'extra path' setting to set up two or more classes of test for a single spider (perhaps because that spider has multiple distinct configurations), then `testmaster update` will only update any fixtures that can be found using the value for this `extra path` setting in settings.py at the moment you execute the command.
-So to update all the fixtures for that spider, across all its configurations, you have to repeatedly edit the extra path value in settings.py and call `testmaster update my_spider` for every distinct configuration/extra path.
-If this is a common situation for people to find themselves on and they find this inconvenient, let me know and I will add the feature that you can specify an extra path on the command-line.
 <br/>

-### Brief Note on the Role of `python -m unittest...` Regular Commands
-Calling `python -m unittest ...` will not evaluate your test cases against the custom rules you have specified in `settings.py` and/or any relevant `config.py` files.
-These unittest calls are only for checking that a change to your code hasn't broken anything.
-Your test cases are meant to be solid examples of desirable output; as previously described, they will only be written if they pass the custom rules you specified when you ran `testmaster parse`, `testmaster update` with `--dynamic` or `--new`, or `scrapy crawl`.
-If you forgot to specify some custom rules to check your results against before running one of these commands, then update these to the desired values before running `testmaster update` statically to check the responses you already downloaded against your new logic.

 ---
 ## What is the Use Case for this Library?